softwaresaved/2019-09-05-belfast-git-rss/ScriptOutline.md

 git add data
 git status
 ```
-you need to add a file - you can create a temporary file:
+you need to add a file - you can create a temporary file until you populate with data:

 ```bash
 cd data